khulnasoft/mcp-sdk/examples/README.md

 ## Notes

-- Agent-based examples (e.g., the "calculator" example) require additional setup.
-Ensure that both the agent and gateway components are running.
+- Some examples may require additional setup or running both client and server components.
-- The gateway examples use standard I/O for communication, so they can be connected to agent examples using stdio transport.
+- The server examples use standard I/O for communication, so they can be connected to client examples using stdio transport.
-- For SSE examples, you may need to run a separate SSE gateway or use a compatible MCP gateway implementation.
+- For SSE examples, you may need to run a separate SSE server or use a compatible MCP server implementation.